LG CordZero A9 vs. Dyson V10 Absolute Comparison

 Which offers the better value?

-Given its price variance, it’s a toss-up between the Dyson V10 and LG CordZero A9.
+Given its price variance, it’s a toss-up between the Dyson V10 and the LG CordZero A9.

 Each model offers distinct advantages.
-I’ll enumerate below and compare these pluses with what you prioritize before making a decision.
+I’ll list these pluses below and compare them with what you prioritize before making a decision.

 5 Reasons to Choose the LG CordZero A9